Leomhl/leomhl/README.md

 </h2>
 <hr>

+My name is Leonardo Marinho and I’m a software engineer and teacher at (the largest technological education platform in Brazil).
+I’ve been working with tech since 2010

-I'm <b>Leonardo Marinho</b>, and I'm a Software Engineer teacher at <a href="https://www.alura.com.br/" target="_blank">Alura cursos</a> (the largest technology education platform in brazil) and I've been working in tech since 2010.
+My name is <b>Leonardo Marinho</b> and I'm a software engineer and teacher at <a href="https://www.alura.com.br/" target="_blank">Alura cursos</a> (the largest technological education platform in Brazil).
+I've been working in tech since 2010.
 I'm from Brazil, and I'm currently living in beautiful Nova Friburgo city.

-I am part of the master's program at the Federal University of Rio de Janeiro (UFRJ) and I'm organizer of <a href="https://www.instagram.com/openlabsoficial/" target="_blank">OpenLabs</a> conference of technology.
+I am part of the master's program at the Federal University of Rio de Janeiro (UFRJ) and I’m the organizer of the <a href="https://www.instagram.com/openlabsoficial/" target="_blank">OpenLabs</a> conference of technology.

 <br>